THIS ARTICLE WAS UPDATED ON MAY 24TH, 2019.

 The city icons beyond this that make up this city are of course Alcatraz, Alamo Square row houses, Lombard Street the crookedest street in America (and so fun to drive down!), the Golden Gate Bridge and Golden Gate Park, Ferry Building Market is a foodie lovers paradise – and of course Fisherman’s Wharf – though don’t stay there as its way too expensive compared to other areas which are more ‘local’ and in great locations.
 Stay above Market Street – and you’ll be fine.
 I usually stay in the Presido region and love it!

 How long should you visit San Francisco? – 2-3 nights minimum (or whatever you can afford!)

-Don’t Miss: Alamo Square, Lombard Street, Golden Gate Bridge, Fisherman’s Wharf, Ferry Building Market, Mrs Doubtfire House, Golden Gate Park, Alcatraz.
+Don’t Miss: Alamo Square, Lombard Street, Golden Gate Bridge, Fisherman’s Wharf, Ferry Building Market, Mrs Doubtfire House, Golden Gate Park, Alcatraz

 Drive time from San Francisco – 1 hour 15 mins (75 miles)